BoomAlive/.config/README.md

-# .config
-config of Linux
+# This is Config of Linux